yangle293/FDRnet/README.md

     -sz            Local graph size, default 400
-    -tl            Time limit for each seed in MILP problem, default 100 -rg            Relative gap in MILP problem, default 0.01 -esr           Whether to remove the subnetwork when its seed is on the edge, default 1
+    -tl            Time limit for each seed in MILP problem, default 100 -rg            Relative gap in MILP problem, default 0.01

 ### Examples
 We provide three files in the `example` directory: an index-to-gene file `irefindex9_index_gene` and an edge list file `irefindex9_edge_list` of the iRefIndex9.0 PPI network and a gene-to-score file `BRCA_fdr.txt` calculated from TCGA breast cancer data.